loldruger/chess/readme.md

-TYPE-SAFE Chess-rs with rust on terminal
+TYPE-SAFE Chess-rs on terminal without any dependancies